inyong37/Study/_Computer/Software/System.md

 ### Ubuntu Core

+- Characteristic
   - Boards: x86, ARM(Raspberry PI, NXP, Xilinx, Qualcomm, and more)
   - Apps: app embedding, strict application isolation for security, tamper-proof containerisation, automatic over-the-ar (OTA) updates
   - App store: private branded IoT app store, secured, hosted and managed, global CDN for software delivery, CI/CD pipeline integration
   - Software updates: Choose suitable update frequency, Automatic roll-backs on failure, Metered billing, Single secure source of updates
   - Service: knowledge transfer workshops, product trainings, engineering consulting
   - Support: 24/7 tech support - there when you need us! ticket resolution, Long term commercial partnership

-#### Features
+- Features
   - Agile containerization: a clean separation between the kernel, OS image and applications.
     - Secure, immutable and strictly confined containerization
     - Consistent, independent, and reliable software updates
     - Architectural flexibility with both Arm and x86 architectures supported
   - OTA updates
     - Transactional updates for reliability
     - Diffs only to minimise network traffic
     - Digital signatures to guarantee integrity and provenance
   - Secure boot: authenticates the boot process by default based on verification of digital signatures
     - Each component in the boot sequence cryptographicaly validates the authenticity of the subsequent component in the boot sequence.
     - Every component is measured, before it is loaded in the runtime memory space
     - If an improper or unsigned component is detected, the boot process is stopped
     - Supports for both hardware and software Root of Trust
   - Full disk encryption: digital signatures to cryptographically ensure data integrity with:
     - Disks are locked with private key based cryptography
     - Private keys for hardware, TPM and other secure layers are securely stored
     - Symmetric key encryption enabled by use of specialised software-enabled stores
   - Recovery mode
     - A graphical user interface to manage recovery options
     - Snapshots of configuration settings and software bills of materials are backed up in the recovery system
   - Validation sets
   - Remodelling: brand, model.
 IoT App Store ID, or version
     - Enable resellers to rebrand devices
     - Easy migration path between UC20 and UC22

 ### Fedora IoT

+- Characteristic
   - Containerized applications
   - Reliable operating system
     - OSTree technology to provide an immutable operating system with atomic updates
     - greenboot health check framework for systemd, administractors can ensure the system boots into the expected state.
   - Security in mind
     - TPM2, SecureBoot, and automated storage decryption with Clevis
   - Web-based provisioning
   - Multiple architecture support
     - x86_64, aarch64, and armhfp processors

 ---